Matic International College

 • They have completed, within the last 2 years, an AQF Level 4 (or higher) qualification in Australia in English while holding a student visa.

-The qualification is designed to be completed in 104 weeks, including public holidays, re-assessments, and catch-up days.
-This is a full-time program requiring a minimum of 20 hours of study per week.
+The qualification is designed to be completed in 52 weeks, including public holidays, re-assessments, and catch-up days.

 Course Location